Decoding Gray Matter: large-scale analysis of brain cell morphometry to inform microstructural modeling of diffusion MR signals: Results

 \subsection{Cellular shape reference values}

-A summary of the shape descriptors typical values for each cell type and species are reported in Tab.\ref{tab:3}.
-Cells with highly oriented and polarized projections, such as Purkinje cells, granule cells and pyramidal neurons have high FA and low orientation dispersion; while most of the glial cells projections are highly dispersed and with low FA.
+A summary of the shape descriptors typical values for each cell type and species is reported in Tab.\ref{tab:3}.
+Cells with highly oriented and polarized projections, such as Purkinje cells, granule cells and pyramidal neurons have high FA and adjFA and low orientation dispersion; while most of the glial cells projections are highly dispersed and with low FA and adjFA.

 \begin{landscape}

 \end{landscape}

 \begin{landscape}